anveshachuri/crypto-market-maker/README.md

 1. **Synthetic order flow**: informed/uninformed labels are model draws.
 Real informed flow identification requires Lee-Ready or similar algorithms.
 2. **Fill model**: exponential decay is a tractable approximation; real fills depend on queue priority, latency, and partial fills.
+The empirical fill_decay (0.33) is 4× lower than the model assumption (1.36), suggesting fills occur more frequently at wide spreads than the model predicts.
 3. **Single venue**: Binance spot only.
 Real crypto MMs face cross-venue arbitrage and inventory correlation across assets.
 4. **No transaction costs**: exchange fees (~0.02–0.05% taker) are excluded.